Anti-Ukrainian sentiment: Latvia

 According to researcher Mārtiņš Kaprāns of Center for European Policy Analysis, disinformation about Ukraine is dominant in Latvia's pro-Kremlin and Russian language media, which has contributed to a negative image of Ukraine in its Russian-speaking population, while ethnic Latvians are largely supportive of Ukraine.
-He has named Tatyana Zhdanok, Alexander Gaponenko and vesti.lv as some of the sources of anti-Ukrainian statements in Latvia.
+He has named Tatjana Ždanoka, Alexander Gaponenko and vesti.lv as some of the sources of anti-Ukrainian statements in Latvia.

 On 20 May 2022, a man in Riga was ordered to pay 6034.55 euros as material and moral damages and sentenced to 200 hours of community service for attacking a young man with a flag of Ukraine on his shoulders.
 A police officer and an alleged spouse of the attacker present at the moment of the attack was fired from the State Police for negligence.
 On 24 June 2022, a criminal case was launched against two young people for burning a flag of Ukraine at Vērmane Garden with the intention of posting the video on TikTok to gain popularity and provoke Ukrainians.